 Peer teachers encourage their classmates to do more by being supportive.
 Hence, underperforming ones take advantage of their passionate and knowledgeable classmates.

-3. Peer teaching builds student’s confidence.
+3. Peer teaching builds student’s confidence

 Peer teaching is one of the teaching strategies I use in the classroom which builds students’ confidence.
-In the same way, this helps students who lack self-esteem to share their ideas and participate.
+In the same way, this helps students who lack the self-esteem to share their ideas and participate.
 This creative teaching strategy will help underperforming students to feel secure and certain that they are capable of learning new materials.
 Likewise, this strategy also makes advanced learners develop their leadership skills.
 It’s a win-win teaching strategy, so it’s worth trying in your classroom.

-As students form a dyad or groups to enhance their learning and to make meaning of their learning experiences, they boost their self-belief.
+As the students form a dyad or groups to enhance their learning and to make meaning of their learning experiences, they boost their self-belief.
 The designated tutor who is an advanced learner serves as an inspiration to others.

-When advanced learners help their fellow classmates, they are actually inspiring them to excel and to do more.
+When advanced learners help their fellow classmates, they are inspiring them to excel and to do more.
 This teaching strategy works wonders in increasing student performance and in magnifying their self-confidence.
 In no way will this strategy belittle students who are struggling in the class.

 Through the great assistance of the advanced learners, the slow learners in the classroom gain confidence and are inspired to do better in class.
 They just love the way they interact with their student-buddy in the classroom which helps them get encouraged to learn and makes them more comfortable in the learning environment.
 Eventually, these students amplify their self-worth.

-4. Peer teaching makes learning goals attainable.
+4. Peer teaching makes learning goals attainable

 By giving the students, especially those who need assistance, opportunities to learn and to master certain learning competencies, they are making learning goals attainable as we are making it easier for them to achieve mastery.
 Thus, it increases their performance.
 Peer teaching really helps.
 And you just have to try it.